Niviral/Task-CLI/readme.md

 ---
 ###Feedback

 ```
 + Error messages
 + typing
 + App works
 + It's installable
++ Using black
++ Descriptive README
 - Using click
 - Lack of success message when adding task
-- Command "task list" returns empty table without any info, it's quite confusing that it's returning something(empty table), not an error, but no tasks even after user added some.
-I think that some flag should be default when no params to command are given
+- Command "task list" returns empty table without any info, it's quite confusing that it's returning </br>
+    something(empty table), not an error, but no tasks even after user added some.</br>
+    I think that some flag should be default when no params to command are given.
 - Some of the names are considered reserved, list is builtin function so don't overwrite it
 - Importing using * is considered bad practice
 - Use only absolute imports
 - Avoid using one letter variable names
 - It would be more elegant to not mix string formatting methods, I would suggest to use only f strings
-- It's better to use docstrings than comments above function and remember that comment need to contain some additional information, don't add comments that are obvious therefore redundant
+- It's better to use docstrings than comments above function and remember that comment need to contain <br/>
+    some additional information, don't add comments that are obvious therefore redundant
 - You could reverse logic in db_check function so else won't be necessary
+- Lack of .gitignore file
+- Commits should have descriptive message which is not repeated
+- Lack of tests
 ```